- Exploring Rome’s Hidden Gems on the Ancient Appian Way PRIVATE e-bike Tour

 Stop 2: Parco Della Caffarella

 This large green space is a real breath of fresh air.
 It’s part of the Appia Antica Regional Park and one of Europe’s biggest green areas in an urban setting.
-The paths wind past ruins of ancient buildings, with quiet groves perfect for a break.
+The paths wind past ruins of ancient buildings, with quiet groves great for a break.

 Why it’s special: The park’s lush surroundings and historical remains make it a peaceful contrast to Rome’s busy centers.